TeV neutrinos and hard X-rays from relativistic reconnection in the corona of NGC 1068: Summary and Discussion

 The low value of the proton number density (equivalently, the high $\sigma_p$) seems to be somewhat needed for the observability of the neutrino signal.
 A much higher proton density would correspond to a much lower break energy (at fixed magnetic energy density), so the neutrino signal would peak in an energy range unobservable by IceCube.

 Interestingly, the three scenarios presented in Section \ref{sec:global_properties} for the formation of a large-scale coronal reconnection layer are likely consistent with a pair-dominated, proton-poor composition (in GRMHD simulations, the particle density in the layer is found to be dominated by artificially-injected density floors, rather than by the physical density of the initialized electron-proton torus)\footnote{This can also be the case for reconnection layers at the jet/wind boundary \citep{Nathanail_2020,Chashkina_2021,davelaar_23}, if reconnection occurs because of jet field lines winding up onto themselves due to the underlying velocity shear, see \citet{sironi_21}.}.
-To the best of our knowledge, 3D PIC simulations in this regime ($1\ll\sigma\ll\sigma_p$) have yet to properly quantify how the post-break proton slope $s$ depends on the guide field strength (\citealt{werner_17} demonstrated that the high-energy spectral slope is steeper for stronger guide fields---with $s\simeq 3$ for a guide field comparable to the reconnecting field---but their simulations adopted an electron-positron composition).
-Such studies will be essential to support our observationally-motivated choice of $s\simeq 3$.
+To the best of our knowledge, 3D PIC simulations in this regime ($1\ll\sigma\ll\sigma_p$) have yet to properly quantify how the post-break proton slope $s$ depends on the guide field strength. \citealt{werner_17} demonstrated that the high-energy spectral slope is steeper for stronger guide fields---with $s\simeq 3$ for a guide field comparable to the reconnecting field---but their simulations adopted an electron-positron composition.
+If our observationally-motivated choice of $s=3$ is indeed to be attributed to a guide field comparable to the reconnecting field, then the reconnection layer at the jet boundary is the most likely scenario \citep[e.g.,][]{sironi_21}.
+But in general, whether a relatively strong guide field is attained in the three scenarios presented in Section~\ref{sec:global_properties} is yet to be robustly assessed.
+As far as current simulations are concerned~\citep{Ripperda2022ApJ}, equatorial current sheets do not seem to host a guide field, although this statement has been verified only for a relatively large black hole spin.
+Finally, for the Y-point of field lines connected to the disk and the black hole, \cite{ElMellah_2022} exhibits a low guide field, but the field geometry here is constrained by the boundary conditions to be anchored to the accretion disk.
+Future simulations, where the disk is not merely a boundary condition but is self-consistently evolved, will be needed to study the properties of the reconnection layer in this case.
+Such studies will be essential to support our observationally-motivated choice of $s\simeq 3$ for NGC~1068.

+A direct extrapolation of our results for NGC~1068 to other AGN might suggest that neutrino emission from coronal regions requires the presence of a jet.
+However, the requirement of a significant guide field, which could be realized in a jet/disk boundary layer, only holds for NGC~1068, for which a soft neutrino spectrum is observed.
+Harder neutrino spectra can be produced in equatorial current sheets at AGN without jets.
+In conclusion, steep neutrino spectra ($s>2$) from coronal regions of AGN would typically require reconnection layers in the jet/disk boundary where stronger guide fields may be found, otherwise, a jet is not needed.
+Future discoveries of other neutrino-emitting Seyfert galaxies with IceCube and KM3Net will critically test our proposed scenario.

 \textit{Note added. -} While we were finalizing this work, the paper by \citet{2023arXiv231015222M} appeared.
 The two works are independent and complementary.
 Some arguments are similar---most notably, by assuming that Comptonization happens in a magnetically-dominated corona, one can infer the coronal density and field strength directly from X-ray observations---but there are also important differences. \citet{2023arXiv231015222M} invoked acceleration in reconnection as the injection stage for further acceleration by turbulence.
 Instead, we propose a simpler, better constrained model based only on reconnection.
 We also supplement our analytical estimates with numerical calculations of the full electromagnetic cascade, highlighting the importance of reconnection-accelerated protons for sustaining the population of electron-positron pairs that makes the corona moderately Compton thick.